adityakamath/akros2_teleop/config/sn30pro_mapping.md

   * mystery1: 14
   * mystery2: 15

-MacOS Mode - ctrl+A (does not work - not recommended)
+MacOS Mode - ctrl+A (does not work with Linux/Windows - not recommended)